risgk/digital-synth-pra32-u/README-PRA32-U-with-Panel.md

 ![PRA32-U with Panel (Grove System)](./pra32-u-with-panel-grove-system.jpg)

-- Uncomment out `//#define PRA32_U_USE_CONTROL_PANEL` in "Digital-Synth-PRA32-U.ino" and modify options
+- This option requires 3 SWs (tactile switches), 3 VRs (ADCs), and a monochrome 128x64 OLED Display based on SSD1306 series drivers
-- This option requires 3 tactile switches, 3 VRs (ADCs), and a monochrome 128x64 OLED Display based on SSD1306 series drivers
+    - Tested with Pimoroni Pico Audio Pack, necobit電子 MIDI Unit for GROVE (optional), Long Leg 2x20 Pin Socket * 2, Seeed Studio's Grove Shield for Pi Pico, Buttons * 3, Rotary Angle Sensors * 3, and an OLED Display 0.96 inch
-    - Tested with Pimoroni Pico Audio Pack, necobit電子 MIDI Unit for GROVE, Long Leg 2x20 Pin Socket * 2, Seeed Studio's Grove Shield for Pi Pico, Buttons, Rotary Angle Sensors, and a OLED Display 0.96 inch
+- Uncomment out `//#define PRA32_U_USE_CONTROL_PANEL` in "Digital-Synth-PRA32-U.ino" and modify the constants
 - Inputs
     - SW0: Prev Key (to the previous page, long press to the previous group)
     - SW1: Next Key (to the next page, long press to the next group)